WilsonImmunologyLab/LinQView/README.md

-# LinQseq
+# LinQView
-Integrate multiple modalities of CITE-seq data for single cell populations identification Please refer to https://WilsonImmunologyLab.github.io/LinQseq/ for installation instruction and tutorial
+Integrate multiple modalities of CITE-seq data for single cell populations identification Please refer to https://WilsonImmunologyLab.github.io/LinQView/ for installation instruction and tutorial